-The first four Indian sites became world heritages are – Agra Fort, Ajanta Caves, Ellora Caves and Tajmahal in 1983.
+Among the 36 the first four Indian sites became world heritages are – Agra Fort, Ajanta Caves, Ellora Caves and Tajmahal same year in 1983.
 Since then 32 places have been added to the list finishing 2017’s addition of Historic City of Ahmedabad(India’s first UNESCO World Heritage City Site)as heritage site.

 As of 2018 UNESCO have 1073 approved world heritage site spread within United Nation’s 193 member nations.
 And India ranks 6th amongst them by acquiring 36 sites led consecutively by Italy(53), China(52), Spain(46), France(43) and Germany(42) and also tops among South Asian countries(36 out of 59).
 Based in Paris, France, UNESCO with its constitution fully came into force in 1946.
 According to United Nation’s charter this organisation mainly focuses on education, culture, natural sciences, social sciences and communication.
 Securing of cultural and natural world heritage sites is one of UNESCO’s main promoted programmes among international science ceminars, preserving human rights, freedom of press, literacy and world literature translations.

 As per World Heritage Convention UNESCO’s World Heritage Committee is appointed to maintain and protect all of these heritage sites.